rackerlabs/rackspace-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

    If errors occur, a ticket generates in the Network Security queue, which alert a Network Security Racker to complete the task manually.

-   **Note:** This process can take longer to complete if the ticket is sent to Network Security.
+   **Note:** If the ticket is sent to Network Security, this process might take longer to complete.